Children's programming on the American Broadcasting Company

 In regard to children's programming, the American Broadcasting Company (ABC) has aired mostly programming from Walt Disney Television or other producers (most notably, Hanna-Barbera Productions, Warner Bros.
 Entertainment, Nelvana and DIC Entertainment).
 This article outlines the history of children's television programming on ABC including the various blocks and notable programs that have aired throughout the television network's history.

 History

 Early programming (1950–1996)

 In August 1950, the American Broadcasting Company (ABC) produced and aired its first Saturday morning children's shows, Acrobat Ranch and Animal Clinic.

+In 1971, as a response to the noncommercial success of Sesame Street, ABC made an attempt to imitate the format commercially with Curiosity Shop, which targeted a slightly older audience.

 From 1973 to 1985, ABC aired the award-winning Schoolhouse Rock! series of educational shorts as interstitials.
 The shorts mixed original songs and animation with lessons on basic school subjects such as mathematics, science, and history.
 It returned to ABC's Saturday morning schedule in 1992, and a fifth season was released from 1994 to 1996.
 Schoolhouse Rock! was one of several animated interstitials that aired during this time; others included Time for Timer and The Bod Squad, both of which were discontinued in the 1980s.

+In 1975, ABC's Saturday block was branded as "Funshine Saturday."
+It most famously featured Uncle Croc's Block, an intentionally inept production that was meant to satirize the genre; neither ABC executives nor the viewing audience grasped creator Lou Scheimer's vision, and the show, in a rarity for the Saturday morning block, was cancelled midseason, allowing Scheimer to pocket the rest of the season's budget but, in a Pyrrhic victory, led to Scheimer's company Filmation being dumped from ABC's Saturday lineup.
+The subsequent revamp in 1976 under incoming network head Fred Silverman (whom Scheimer had respected as the executive who established the Saturday morning cartoon in its familiar form) featured a mix of cartoons from Hanna-Barbera and live-action series, including the 90-minute The Krofft Supershow.
+As this left Hanna-Barbera with a de facto monopoly on ABC's cartoon output (since Rankin/Bass had largely moved away from the format by 1974 and was focusing on specials by this time), Silverman poached two of Hanna-Barbera's lead writers to produce content of their own, Ruby-Spears Enterprises, in an effort to keep Hanna-Barbera from becoming complacent.